The Light Source Editor

 Tip: adjust the Light Attenuation parameters when the Luminosity slider is in the middle.

-The images below demonstrate how parameters affect the 3D scene.
+The images below demonstrate how the parameters affect the 3D scene.

 Directional Light Settings